On this page

 What you can do in myRDRV

-- Submit a new application for bond, compensation, repairs and excessive rent disputes.
+You can use myRDRV to submit a new application for bond, compensation, repairs and excessive rent disputes.

-- View the status of your existing cases.
+• View the status of your existing cases.

-- View your outstanding tasks.
+• View your outstanding tasks.

-- View your hearing details and any available orders.
+• View your hearing details (if applicable).

 What you cannot do in myRDRV